 Is there any supply chain in the world as large and complex as the one headed up by Santa Claus?
-In the midst of the holidays many of us eagerly await the arrival of Saint Nick and the goodies he promises.
-But consider the following:
+In the midst of the holidays many of us eagerly await the arrival of Saint Nick and the goodies he promises, but what exactly goes into a successful Christmas Season?

 - All this happens in one mega multi-stop sleighload.
 We won’t even consider HOS (I think buried in the rules is an exemption for Mr. Kringle) or refueling of his reindeer.